mpenning/ciscoconfparse/.github/CONTRIBUTING.md

      result?
    - Tell us **what version of [ciscoconfparse][1] you're using**, and **how you installed it**.
-Different versions of [ciscoconfparse][1] behave differently
+Different versions of [ciscoconfparse][1] behave differently.
+If possible, you should check the latest ciscoconfparse release before filing a new bug.

-   If you do not provide all of these things, it could take us much longer to fix your problem.
-If we ask you to clarify these and you never respond, we may close your issue without fixing it.
+   If you do not provide sufficient detail, it could take us much longer to fix your problem.

-## Pull Requests
+### Pull Requests

 1. Please email Mike Pennington before writing a PR.
 We might not be interested in the feature, or already have plans to fix an issue.